Skip to Calculator

 Post-Sepsis Syndrome: The Hidden Mortality

 In-hospital mortality figures understate the full death toll.
 A substantial proportion of sepsis survivors die within the first year after discharge.
-Prescott and Angus (*JAMA*, 2018) found that among patients surviving sepsis to hospital discharge, **approximately 40% die within 2 years** — roughly twice the rate of age-matched controls.
+Prescott and Angus (*JAMA*, 2018) found that among patients surviving sepsis to hospital discharge, approximately 40% die within 2 years.
+That's roughly twice the rate of age-matched controls.

 Post-sepsis syndrome includes physical, cognitive, and psychological sequelae: